echolabsdev/prism-docs/core-concepts/text-generation.md

 ## System Prompts and Context

 System prompts help set the behavior and context for the AI.
-They're particularly useful for maintaining consistent responses:
+They're particularly useful for maintaining consistent responses or giving the LLM a persona:

 ```php
 $response = Prism::text()